officialdavidtaylor/leftover-label-printer/readme.md

 >
 > **Note:** if compiling for the Pi Zero or one of the older models, use `GOARM=6` to ensure compatiblity

+Once the server is up and running, you can use this [Siri Shortcut](https://www.icloud.com/shortcuts/ada1cd06bab0419cabb734dcaa3383d1) to start printing!

 My goal is to eventually serve the binary via GitHub releases... that's a Phase 2™️ goal at this point.

 ## Dev instructions: